 To start, we came up with relevant topics that we could publish monthly on her website.
 Our process was simple.
 We agreed on the topic for the month’s post.
 Then, we had a telephone chat about it.
 She could talk about the topic however she wanted, and I’d have questions prepared for when I needed more information.
 She agreed for me to record the conversation to ensure accuracy in the written post.

-As a bonus for this client, I included a social card with each final draft for her to use as a title card and for any social media promotion.
-I also wrote a couple of social posts for her to use to make things easier.
+As a bonus for this client, for each blog post, I included a social card, a couple of social posts, and a title card for her to use as a title card and for any social media promotion.

 Between interviewing the client, writing the posts, reviewing them, and approving them, each post takes about two weeks to complete.
 Committing to a year-long blogging schedule can be a lot of work, even if you’re not writing the posts.
 If you’ve committed to a blog by hiring a writer, invest in that writer by being available through the knowledge exchange, reviews, and approvals.
 The payoff will be worth every view and the increased traffic to your site.

-Here are a couple of the posts I wrote for this client.
+Here are two posts I wrote for this client.